COVID-19-Positive Pregnant Women: Maternal and Newborn Outcomes

 Abstract

-Background: Since the maternal immune system is suppressed during pregnancy, pregnant women are a risk group for COVID-19 infection.
-Thus, this study investigates pregnancy outcomes of COVID-19 infected women during childbirth.
+Background: Because the maternal immune system is suppressed during pregnancy, pregnant women are a risk group for COVID-19 infection.
+Thus, this study investigates the pregnancy outcomes of COVID-19-infected women during childbirth.

-Methods: A retrospective study was performed at the Clinic of Obstetrics and Gynecology, University Clinical Hospital Mostar which included a total of 65 COVID-19 positive women who delivered from March 2020 to April 2022.
-The control group consisted of COVID-19 negative women with no detected SARSCoV-2 infection during pregnancy or labor (n=65).
-The data on maternal and newborn outcomes were collected from database and medical records.
+Methods: A retrospective study was performed at the Department of Obstetrics and Gynecology, University Hospital Mostar, that included a total of 65 COVID-19-positive women who delivered between March 2020 and April 2022.
+The control group consisted of COVID-19-negative women with no detected SARS-CoV-2 infection during pregnancy or labor (n=65).
+The data for maternal and newborn outcomes were collected from database and medical records.

 Downloads